tacc-wbomar/Core-CMS-Plugin-System-Specs/README.md

 1. Add instance of plugin to a page.
 1. Configure the plugin instance.
-1. (Optional) Add nested plugin instances to support extra content.
+1. (Optional) Add and nest plugin instances to support extra content.
     <details>

     | content | supported by |